 CGM manufacturers use proprietary algorithms to create reports and calculate summary measures for patients and clinicians.
-As a result, it may be difficult to compare results obtained using different CGM devices and to understand the sources of variability that could influence CGM outcomes used in research.
-In addition, the research question may require summary measures that are not available in the standard reports (e.g., use of a different cut-point for hyperglycemia).
-Furthermore, use of the summary values provided by each CGM platform sometimes requires that each individual’s data be entered by hand into a database or spreadsheet prior to analysis.
+As a result, it may be difficult to compare results obtained using different CGM devices and to understand the sources of variability that could influence CGM outcomes.
+In addition, research questions may require summary measures that are not available in accompanying reports (e.g., use of a different cut-point for hyperglycemia).
+Furthermore, use of the summary values provided by each CGM platform sometimes requires that data be entered by hand into a database or spreadsheet prior to analysis.
 This is a time-consuming and error prone process that will benefit from automation.
-The use of a free and open source program to analyze raw sensor glucose values will allow researchers to define their own variables of interest and standardize calculation of summary measures across different CGM devices.
+The use of a free and open source program to analyze raw sensor glucose values will enable researchers to define their own variables of interest and standardize calculation of summary measures across different CGM devices.